 Your employer must be nonprofit; however it need not be law-related employment to qualify.
 Working as a research assistant for a law professor, clerking for a judge, or working for a government or non-profit organization are all examples of eligible work study employers.
 Summer work study cannot be used for positions at private or for-profit employers or law firms.

-The award amount for the summer of 2013 will be $4,000.
+The award amount for the summer of 2015 is likely to be $4,000.
 You must work in order to earn this funding and you will be paid on an hourly basis.
 The hourly rate will be determined by your employer, however most students can expect to earn $10 an hour.
 You may continue working throughout the summer until you have exhausted the amount of your work study award.
 Your work schedule will be determined by you and your employer, however under University payroll guidelines you may not work more than 40 hours a week.

 Summer work study funds may be earned over a specified period of time over the summer (typically 14-15 weeks beginning in mid- May).
 You may work either before or after the summer work study period, however you will not be paid for any of the time worked outside of that time frame.